 Explore interactive charts on unemployment rates in the 28 countries that make up the European Union.

 Director of Global Economic Attitudes Bruce Stokes presented findings from various Pew Research Center public opinion surveys on the roots of modern nationalism and the rise of populism in Europe and the United States at the Aspen Ministers Forum on June 25-27 in Versailles, France.
-The forum is an annual gathering of former foreign ministers chaired by […]
+The forum is an annual gathering of former foreign ministers […]

 Special to Foreign Policy The phrase “you ain’t seen nothin’ yet” has been used as the title of several pop songs and a French film.
-It could also aptly describe the future of politics across the globe as the twin specters of nationalism and populism intensify and people grapple with the social and economic impacts of […]
+It could also aptly describe the future of politics across the globe as the twin specters of nationalism and populism intensify and people grapple with the social and economic impacts […]

 Regardless of populist sentiments, people in Western Europe tend to favor parties that reflect their own ideological orientation.
 With regard to policy, too, ideology continues to matter.